26 May 2022 by Rachel Mostyn

 From the iconic beauty of Crater Lake National Park to the urban cool of trendy Portland, Oregon is a state of natural wonders, of rich history and of surprising diversity.
 Windswept beaches front verdant forests while snow-capped peaks give way to sweeping rangelands and towering rock formations are born out of dramatic river valleys.
 One moment you could be tasting your way through one of the state’s 750 vineyards and the next taking a board down one of its fabled slopes.
 Oregon is, after all, host to North America’s only year-round ski season.
-What’s more, with Delta Air Lines’ new non-stop flights between London Heathrow and Portland, it’s never been closer.
+What’s more, with British Airways' new non-stop flights between London Heathrow and Portland launching on 3rd June 2022, it’s never been closer.

 It’s got the superlatives to back it up, too.
-Oregon features the continent’s deepest river gorge, the world’s second-most-climbed mountain and the country’s deepest lake.
+Oregon features the continent’s deepest river gorge, the world’s second-most-climbed mountain and the country’s deepest lake – Crater Lake National Park.
 Klamath Basin National Wildlife Refuge even features the largest concentration of wintering bald eagles – a true American icon.
-It’s all predicated on millennia of geological activity, marked by explosive volcanicity and best showcased with Oregon’s 230-strong collection of state parks.
+It’s all predicated on millennia of geological activity, marked by explosive volcanicity and best showcased with Oregon’s 360-strong collection of state parks.
 Indeed, the John Day Fossil Beds is one of the richest fossil sites in the world.
 Here, world-class museums and mountains stratified into painted bands of colours remember some 45 million years of natural history.

 Painted Hills, Oregon